 6. Puerto Galera

 Just south of Manila is the charming coastal town of Puerto Galera, well-favored for its gorgeous beaches, excellent diving spots and wide diversity of marine species.
+The most beautiful in Asian is Philippines view.
 The most popular beaches are White Beach and Sabang Beach, which also offer nearby shopping, dining, nightlife and hotel accommodation.
 Another popular attraction is the natural harbor of Muelle Bay with its rows of shops, restaurants and bars.
 Visitors can also go snorkeling to see some of Asia’s best coral reefs or dive among old shipwrecks and hundreds of fish species.

 6. Puerto Princesa Underground River